alu111222333/JSONtemplate/README.md

 //<tr><td>1</td><td>2</td></tr>
 ```

-There possible additional functions in first 2 types like **IF** condition.
-I will describe it later.
+There are possible parameters to each placeholder like **IF** condition.
+I will describe it later in this document.

 # Basic request example
-We use JQuery for requests.
-Here is some example code for inserting data from server.
+Library use JQuery for requests.
+This is example code for processing data from server.
 ```javascript
 JSONTemplate.getJSON("api/get_info.php",function (json){ //send request to API
     if (json.error !== undefined && json.error.state !== undefined && json.error.state) {